mozilla/janus-plugin-sfu/docs/api.md

 ### Unsubscribe

 Removes some existing subscription specs.
 Note that the spec for the subscription must currently be identical to when you subscribed to it!
-For example, if you subscribe to ($UID, 255) and then you unsubscribe from ($UID, 1), you won't get all content except audio from $UID.
+For example, if you subscribe to ($UID, "all") and then you unsubscribe from ($UID, "audio"), you won't get all content except audio from $UID.

 ```